There's been plenty of discussion about how often to rebalance in order to maintain some fixed asset allocation.

 >I'm sorry I asked.

-See also a Strategy (maybe:^)
+See also a Strategy (maybe:^) and perhaps

-and perhaps Stocks & Bonds
+Stocks & Bonds and maybe

-and maybe Stocks & Bonds & Frontiers
+Stocks & Bonds & Frontiers and maybe ...

 >zzzZZZ